EPR laws by state at a glance

 Colorado packaging EPR (HB 22-1355)

 HB 22-1355, Producer Responsibility Program for Statewide Recycling (2022).
 Fees are active (January 2026).
-The de minimis exemption is <1 ton OR <~$5.5M global revenue.
+The de minimis exemption is <1 ton OR <$5,632,843 global revenue (Jul 1 2025 figure; CPI-adjusted each Jul 1).
 Maximum penalty: Civil penalties + sales prohibition.
 Administered by Colorado CDPHE through Circular Action Alliance.
 Full Colorado EPR compliance guide →

 California packaging EPR (SB 54)

-SB 54 / AB 2784, Plastic Pollution Prevention & Packaging Producer Responsibility Act (2022).
+SB 54, Plastic Pollution Prevention & Packaging Producer Responsibility Act (2022).
 Fees begin in 2027 (post program plan approval) under CAA's draft fee schedule.
 The de minimis exemption is <$1M CA gross sales, must apply.
-Maximum penalty: $50,000/day/violation.
+Maximum penalty: Up to $50,000/day/violation; $25,000 for small producers.
 Administered by CalRecycle through Circular Action Alliance.
 Full California EPR compliance guide →

 LD 1541 (2021) / LD 1423 (signed Jun 2025).
-Fees are projected to begin Late 2026, contingent on SO selection.
+Fees are projected to begin Not established; DEP is reassessing its start-up registration and invoicing dates after the RFP drew no bids.
 The de minimis exemption is <1 ton OR <~$2M revenue.
-Maximum penalty: DEP enforces (final rules Dec 2024).
-Administered by Maine DEP through SO pending - RFP issued Jun 2026; CAA intends to respond.
+Maximum penalty: DEP enforces (Chapter 428 final rules Dec 2024, amended Mar 2026).
+Administered by Maine DEP through No SO.
+RFP-202605094 closed Aug 18, 2026 with zero proposals; CAA declined to bid.
 Full Maine EPR compliance guide →

 Minnesota packaging EPR (HF 3911)